PAY RANGE: EP20

 • establish and maintain effective working relationships with agency officials and staff, associates, funding agency representatives, and community groups

-Completion of a master's degree program at an accredited college or university in the social or behavioral sciences, education, nursing administration, public health, or public administration.
+Completion of a master's degree program at an accredited college or university in the social or behavioral sciences, education, human development, human services, nursing administration, public health, or public administration.

-Two years of administrative, technical, or social work experience in public or private intellectual disability services programs planning, developing, implementing or monitoring general intellectual disability services programs involving direct service practices and techniques.
+Two years of administrative, technical, or social work experience in public or private behavioral health or intellectual or developmental disability services programs with responsibility for planning, developing, implementing or monitoring of services.

 Or any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources which has included the completion of a bachelor's degree as an educational minimum and the specific experience described above.